ayazshah2/nice-invoice/README.md

 ### Contributions

 Contributions and suggestions are very welcome and wanted.
-I try to respond to pull requests within 24 hours
+I try to respond to pull requests within 24 hours, checkout <a href="https://github.com/bakhtawarshah/nice-invoice/blob/master/CONTRIBUTE.md">How to contribute</a>